QCrypt/website-2021/content/online-conference.md

 - the main program of the conference takes place as zoom webinar,
 - participants can talk to each other on Slack,
-- the poster sessions and networking breaks will take place on https://remo.co .
+- the poster sessions and networking breaks will take place on <a href="https://remo.co" target="_blank">https://remo.co</a>.

 All partipants of QCrypt 2020 are bound to the [code of conduct](/code-of-conduct-online) which in particular states that they have to represent themselves by the full name that they use for their professional work.
 Violations of the code of conduct should be reported as [indicated here](/code-of-conduct-online).